element-hq/synapse/docs/admin_api/event_reports.md

   contain this value.
 This is the user who reported the event and wrote the reason.
 * `room_id`: string - Is optional and filters to only return rooms with room IDs that contain this value.
-* `sender_user_id`: string - Is optional and filters to only return event reports against the provided user (i.e. where the user is the reported event's sender)
+* `event_sender_user_id`: string - Is optional and filters to only return event reports against the provided user (i.e. where the user is the reported event's sender)

 **Response**